DataUAcademy/energy-consumption-forecasting/README.md

 **Brief Overview**

-This project aims to accurately forecast energy consumption patterns using a Seasonal Autoregressive Integrated Moving Average (SARIMAX) model and provide interactive visualizations with Streamlit.
-This empowers data-driven insights for stakeholders in the energy sector.
+This project provides an interactive platform for forecasting average daily energy consumption and analyzing consumer behavior insights.
+By integrating a Seasonal Autoregressive Integrated Moving Average (SARIMAX) model with a Streamlit dashboard, stakeholders can visualize energy consumption patterns and predict future demand.

 **Data Collection Limitations and Impact**

-The original energy consumption dataset exhibited inconsistencies in data collection across individual households.
-To create a workable model, the following approach was taken:

-*   **Averaging:** Total energy consumption for each day was divided by the number of households with data recordings for that day.
-This provides an aggregate view of energy usage patterns within the community.
+The original dataset had inconsistencies in data collection across households.
+To mitigate this and create a viable model, we averaged the total energy consumption for each day by the number of contributing households, offering an aggregate perspective of community energy patterns.

-**Importance of Transparency**

-*   While this approach enables forecasting, it's important to acknowledge that it obscures individual household consumption behavior.
-*   Obtaining consistent data at the individual household level would significantly improve model accuracy and granularity of insights.

-**Future Directions**

-*   A key area for future improvement is securing a  dataset with reliable, comprehensive recording across all households.
-*   Exploring methods to impute or simulate realistic missing data patterns could also be a valuable research direction.
+**Insights and Visualizations**

+The Streamlit dashboard delivers a suite of insightful visualizations:

+* Comparative analysis of energy consumption on holidays vs. non-holidays.
+* Distribution of average daily energy consumption through interactive histograms.
+* Correlation between energy usage and environmental factors like temperature, humidity, and wind speed.
+* Clustering of households to identify different energy usage behaviors.
+* Forecast vs. actual energy consumption with RMSE evaluation metrics.
+* Cost predictions based on forecasted energy consumption.

 **Technologies Used**